OffcierCia/ultimate-defi-research-base/README.md

 - [Non-Fungible Token: Overview, Evaluation, Opportunities and Challenges](https://arxiv.org/pdf/2105.07447.pdf) - In this technical report, authors explore the NFT ecosystems in several aspects.

+- [Networks of Ethereum Non-Fungible Tokens: A graph-based analysis of the ERC-721 ecosystem](https://arxiv.org/pdf/2110.12545.pdf) - This paper presents the first systematic study of the interactions occurring in a number of NFT ecosystems.

 ## Stable-Coins: